George Foster Shepley (judge)

-George Foster Shepley (January 1, 1819 – July 20, 1878) was an officer in the Union Army during the American Civil War, military governor of Louisiana and a United States circuit judge of the United States Circuit Courts for the First Circuit.
+George Foster Shepley (January 1, 1819 – July 20, 1878) was an American attorney and Union General.
+During the Civil War he became the acting mayor of New Orleans in 1862, the military governor of Louisiana from 1862 until 1864 and the military governor of Richmond in 1865.
+After the war he was nominated as United States circuit judge of the United States Circuit Courts for the First Circuit.